bryanjhogan/trydotnet-polly/timeout.md

 # Timeout

 When a request is taking too long it is better to terminate that request at a time of your choosing rather than the default.
 The Timeout policy lets you specify when a request ends.
+When the policy terminates a request it throws a `TimeoutRejectedException`.

 ``` cs --region timeout --source-file .\src\Program.cs --project .\src\PollyDemo.csproj
 ```